 1. I am in a shelter and my Housing Specialist or Case Manager is not helping me with what I need to do to move out of the shelter and be self sufficient, who can I speak to?

 Please report any grievances to your Housing Specialist or Case Worker’s supervisor.
 If you continue to not receive services, speak to the shelter director.
 You can call DHS’ Office of Client Advocacy toll free at 1-800-994-6494, or you may be connected through 311.
-Please note that as of March 1, 2010 each Hotel Shelter site will have a staff member from Homebase on site to assist you to find suitable housing.

 2. I need food and clothing for my children while in shelter.
 Where do I go?